USRA-STI/gdt-integral/docs/missions/integral/orbithist.rst

 ********************************************************************************

-Integral Position/Attitude History Data (:mod:`gdt.missions.integral.gbm.orbithist`)
+INTEGRAL Position/Attitude History Data (:mod:`gdt.missions.integral.orbithist`)

 ********************************************************************************

 The ORBITHIST contains the spacecraft location, velosity in orbit and pointing information of an entire observation duration.

 To read a ORBITHIST file, we open it with the |OrbitHist| class:

     >>> from gdt.core import data_path
     >>> from gdt.missions.integral.orbithist import OrbitHist
     >>> filepath = data_path.joinpath('integral-gbm/glg_orbithist_all_170101_v01.fit')
     >>> orbithist = OrbitHist.open("sc_orbit_param.fits.gz" )